theRealAph/ScopeLocals/README.md

 scope of the lambda above.

-(Note: This code example assumes that `CREDENTIALS` is already bound to a highly-privileged set of credentials.)
+(Note: This code example assumes that `CREDENTIALS` is already bound to a highly privileged set of credentials.)

 ### Inheritance